-But take a 15 minute walk (or a 10 minute taxi ride) and you’re in Old Town, the ancient part of the city that’s still sectioned from the rest of the urban sprawl by a moat and brick walls along all four sides.
+But take a 15 minute walk (or a 10 minute taxi ride) and you’re in Old Town, the ancient part of the city that’s still sectioned off from the rest of the urban sprawl by a moat and brick walls along all four sides.
 The streets are narrow and winding, with endless shops, cafes, restaurants, bars and more to explore.

-Chiang Mai is home to over 300 temples and the monks that serve there, too, so there’s always incredibly old, beautiful and intricate piece of history to distract yourself with when your eyes are glossy and fingers stiff from hammering away on your laptop for too many hours in a row.
+Chiang Mai is also home to over 300 temples and the monks that serve there, too, so there’s always some incredibly old, beautiful and intricate piece of history to distract yourself with when your eyes are glossy and fingers stiff from hammering away on your laptop for too many hours in a row.

 Still, it’s not all perfect.
 There are two downsides to Chiang Mai, and the majority of digital nomads we connected with agreed: there’s no beach or water anywhere nearby, which is kind of a bummer, and second, February through April is burning season, so most people leave because of the awful air quality.

 We spent all of February and the beginning of March in Chiang Mai and burning season is no joke.
-Schools were cancelled because of the smoke and everyone wears face masks when they have to go outside, especially to commute or exercise.
+Schools were cancelled at times due to the smoke, and many locals wears face masks when they have to go outside, especially to commute or exercise.
 The expats who choose to stay use air purifiers in their apartments to clean the dirty air.

 Still, despite those two blips, Chiang Mai, Thailand, remains a digital nomad hot spot.
 As the first city on our six-month, multi-city exploration of Southeast Asia, we found it difficult to leave.
-Here’s why Chiany Mai is a digital nomad paradise and we’re here to show you why.
+Here’s why Chiany Mai is a digital nomad paradise.

 I should probably point out here that when we work from restaurants and coffee shops for long periods of time, we spend our money accordingly.
-We’re conscious not to over stay our welcome, but we’ll order multiple round of smoothies and meals.
+We’re conscious not to over stay our welcome, often ordering multiple round of smoothies or meals.
 If the place is filling up with folks looking to dine and we’re occupying a table that’s in need, we’ll move on, but in Chiang Mai, that never happened.